Dividing Inheritance In A Divorce

 As the couple’s portfolio grows and expands based on contributions from an inheritance, property becomes commingled.
 Tracing these investments over the duration of the marriage is a highly complex matter, requiring the skill of a forensic accountant to ensure that it is done accurately and comprehensively.
 It must be determined exactly what is characterized as separate and as community.

 The burden of proof lies on the individual claiming that his or her separate property or asset is separate.
-He or she must provide evidence showing that the asset in question is exempt from the division.
-We are committed to protecting our clients' interests throughout this process and ensuring that they are awarded exactly what is entitled.
+That individual must provide evidence showing that the asset in question is exempt from the division.
+We are committed to protecting our clients’ interests throughout this process and ensuring that they are awarded exactly what is entitled.